MotherCoders is a non-profit that helps women with kids on-ramp to careers in technology.

-Why focus on moms?
+Why focus on women with kids?

-Moms face unique challenges in the new economy
+Mothers face unique challenges in the new economy

-Moms represent an enormous talent pool
+Women with kids represent an enormous talent pool

-Moms can help fuel innovation
+Mothers can help fuel innovation

 Women today have more earning and spending power, accounting for $7 trillion in consumer and business spending in the U.S. and making or influencing 85% of all purchasing decisions.

-Moms alone represent $2.4 trillion of the market.
+Mothers alone represent $2.4 trillion of the market.
 And with many of them already online and using technology, their participation in driving innovation can result in better products and services for everyone.

 Connect with us!